ryouze/wa_color/docs/README.md

 if you're not using systemd as your init system, then you can create a cron job (*nix) or a scheduled task (windows) instead

-make sure to add a small startup delay (e.g., 40 seconds) to prevent it from using the fallback user agent - if it failed to fetch it on the first try, it will continue to use it till next restart
+the ExecStartPre adds a startup delay (40 seconds) to prevent the program from using the fallback user agent - if it failed to fetch it on the first try, it will continue to use it till next restart

 ```bash
 cd /etc/systemd/system